docs.rodeo

 The Clipboard API allows users to programmatically read and write text and other kinds of data to and from the system clipboard in secure contexts.

-The specification requires that a user has recently interacted with the page in order to read from the clipboard (transient user activation is required).
-If the read operation is caused by user interaction with a browser or OS “paste element” (such as a context menu), the browser is expected to prompt the user for acknowledgement.
+When reading from the clipboard, the specification requires that a user has recently interacted with the page (transient user activation) and that the call is made as a result of the user interacting with a browser or OS “paste element” (such as choosing “Paste” on a native context menu).
+In practice, browsers often allow read operations that do not satisfy these requirements, while placing other requirements instead (such as a permission or per-operation prompt).
 For writing to the clipboard the specification expects that the page has been granted the Permissions API clipboard-write permission, and the browser may also require transient user activation.
 Browsers may place additional restrictions over use of the methods to access the clipboard.

 Browser implementations have diverged from the specification.
 The differences are captured in the Browser compatibility section and the current state is summarized below: